Parzival32/Python-Speedtest/README.md

 - Tkinter (or more precisely customtkinter)
 - Speedtest

-To install the modules just run the following command in your terminal ```pip install requirements.txt```
+To install the modules just run the following command in your terminal ```pip -r install requirements.txt```

 ## How to use the program